nimblenitin/Autoscaling-K8/README.md

 3. Monitor the autoscaler creating replicas once the load threshold is more than 50%
 $ watch kubectl get hpa

-4. Stop the load triggering on Pod from the separate terminal and watch the autoscaling feature.
+4. Stop the load triggering on Pod from the separate terminal and watch the autoscale- down feature.
 PS: this takes around 5 minutes after the load has dropped below 50%.
 $ CNTRL+ Z